Location

 Bristol is easily accessible by coach and train from all parts of the UK.

 • Car: There is extensive free parking in the grounds of the College for those travelling by car.
+Those staying at Churchill Halls of Residence and coming by car, can also park at Trinity College.

 • Air: Bristol International Airport is around nine miles away from the College.
 Probably about a £35 taxi journey.
 You can also take an airport bus from the airport to Temple Meads station at a cost of around £7.00 and then take the train to Sea Mills.